lucianoiam/dpfwebui/README.md

 ```

 The C++ class carries the "Proxy" moniker because it merely acts as a bridge
-between the two languages and the actual UI functionlity is meant to be
+between the two languages and the actual UI functionality is meant to be
 implemented in JavaScript.

 Message arguments must be an array/vector containing values of primitive data